adamliesko/elasticsearch-prediction/README.md

 ##PLUGIN

-This will use the generated model and mapping to score documents in the created index.
+This will use the generated model and mapping to score documents in the created index to generate a plugin that can be installed into elasticsearch to generate real time evaluation of the scoring function.

-Usage:

 ### 1. Configure all the options in the plugin.properties file: